 4. Choose a Safety Razor 🪒

-A stainless steel safety razor is a one-time investment that lasts for decades.
+Stainless steel safety razors are a one-time cost that will last for decades.

 5. Try Plastic-Free Deodorant 🌿

-Busy moms are always on the move — school runs, errands, sports practices.
+Moms who are busy are always on their toes, due to schools, errands, and sports.
 Here’s how to reduce waste while you’re out and about.

 1. Carry a Reusable Water Bottle 💧